optimize for ad hoc workloads Server Configuration Option

 The compiled plan stub is one of the cacheobjtypes displayed by the sys.dm_exec_cached_plans catalog view.
 It has a unique sql handle and plan handle.
-The compiled plan stub does not have an execution plan associated with it and querying for the plan handle will not return an XML Showplan.
+The compiled plan stub doesn't have an execution plan associated with it and querying for the plan handle doesn't return an XML Showplan.

 Trace flag 8032 can cause poor performance if large caches make less memory available for other memory consumers, such as the buffer pool.

 Avoid having a large number of single-use plans in the plan cache.
-A common cause of this problem is when the data types of query parameters is not consistently defined.
+A common cause of this problem is when the data types of query parameters aren't consistently defined.
 This particularly applies to the length of strings but can apply to any data type that has a maxlength, a precision, or a scale.
-For example, if a parameter named @Greeting is passed as an nvarchar(10) on one call and an nvarchar(20) on the next call, separate plans are created for each parameter size.
-If a query has several parameters and they are not consistently defined when called, a large number of query plans could exist for each query.
+For example, if a parameter named @Greeting is passed as a nvarchar(10) on one call and a nvarchar(20) on the next call, separate plans are created for each parameter size.
+If a query has several parameters and they aren't consistently defined when called, a large number of query plans could exist for each query.
 Plans could exist for each combination of query parameter data types and lengths that have been used.